google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 The 2-parts example below shows you how to pre-cache multiple first segments of video using the powerful and easy-to-use Cache API.
 Note that something similar can be achieved with IndexedDB as well.
+We're not using service workers yet as the Cache API is also accessible from the Window object.

-#### Part 1: Fetch and cache
+#### Fetch and cache

 ```
 const videoFileUrls = [